 To put this into context, if you focus on the needs of your users at the start of your project, you will limit the risk of going off and spending precious time and money developing a feature that no-one will use.

 For ongoing projects, incorporating UX Design as part of an iterative agile process can help you learn from the initial decisions and help to make continuous improvements.

 In the same sense that UX saves you money, it can also make you money.
-Through planning and research, making a website the drives your customers to achieve your goals will, in turn, lead to a return on your investment.
+Through planning and research, making a website that drives your customers to achieve your goals will, in turn, lead to a return on your investment.
 A great example of UX making money is the eCommerce industry.
 There are many techniques that have been introduced over the years to help increase UX and drive conversion.
 One-page checkouts are a great example.

 At the beginning of any project, the UX process starts with research and analysis.
 A variety of methods are used to add insights and context to the design process.
 Taking direction from traditional market research and UX techniques we will dive deep into your customers and business objectives.

 The goal of this research is to provide information that informs the design process based on the experience of your user.
 As part of this process, we will begin by gathering data in a variety of methods.
 This includes surveys, interviews, heatmaps, competitive analysis and web based analytics.

 After gathering the data, the next step is to analyse it to provide an overview of your customer and their needs and behaviours.

 After all that research and analysis, comes the fun part of making personas.
 One of the best ways to ensure your product meets the goals of your user is creating user personas.
 A Persona is a representation of your users created from quantitative and qualitative data gathered in the research and analysis phase.